new-production-institute/lauds-iot-backend/README.md

 ### Jupyter Notebook

 [Jupyter Notebook](https://jupyter.org/) is a web application for creating and sharing computational documents.
-It runs in Docker.

 ### Interfacer API